-Kelsey Mira is most known for her classical, ethereal vocals on video games: Ori and the Will of the Wisps (Luma Pools), Darksiders Genesis (main theme, throughout the game), and on the E3 trailer for Gods & Monsters.
-She also writes music and does session work for artists, commercials, TV/film, & music libraries, where she sings pop, broadway.
+Kelsey Mira is most known for her epic, Norse, ethereal vocals on video games: Immortals Fenyx Rising, Ori and the Will of the Wisps (Luma Pools), Darksiders Genesis (main theme, throughout the game), and more.
+She also writes music and does session work for artists, commercials, TV/film, & music libraries, where she sings pop, classical, and more.

 Interview with Kelsey Mira

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Lead vocals for Immortals Fenyx Rising.
 I was the lead solo vocalist and it was a fun project to work on, and an amazing single player game.

 Q: What are you working on at the moment?

 A: I have an NDA but it's a huge game coming out in 4 years!
 I can't wait to share it!

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?